Cost of Living

 The 30-day ticket is good value.
 It can be used on all public transport in Oslo, including buses, metro (T-bane), trams (trikk) and ferry boats.
 Additional tickets can be bought for additional zones if you are travelling out of Oslo.
 If you have a valid BI student ID card, you will receive a 40 % discount on the ticket.
 Please see ruter.no for further information.

-Some grocery stores are more expensive than others.
-Kiwi, Rema 1000 and Coop Xtra are the cheapest.
+Some grocery stores are cheaper than others.
+Kiwi, Rema 1000 and Coop Xtra are the most affordable.
 Look for discount products from First Price, Xtra and Coop.

-Another tradition, and a good way to save money, is the "matpakke" – packed lunch.
-The Norwegian version typically consists of bread slices with cheese and ham.
+A good way to save money is the traditional Norwgian "matpakke" or packed lunch.
+The Norwegian version typically consists of bread slices with cheese and meat.
 It is very common in Norway to bring a matpakke to school, work or even for a picnic in the park.

 Entrance to a wide range of museums and galleries in Oslo is free of charge.